jidongxiao/CSCI1200-DataStructures/hws/05_online_dating/README.md

 ## Specification

-Your program will support four commands.
+Your program will support three commands.

 1. show profiles match with a user's preference.
 2. show all matches to a user.
 3. show all users who swiped right on this user - this feature is only available to premium users.

-More details about each of these four commands are given below.
+More details about each of these three commands are given below.

 ### Show Profiles